 Transferring Specialist Degree Credits.
-Read the "Educational Specialist" section of this bulletin, p.
-246 or the School of Education Handbook for Educational Specialist Students.
+Read the "Educational Specialist" section of this bulletin, pp. 257-258, or the School of Education Handbook for Educational Specialist Students.

 Transferring Doctoral Degree Credits.
-Post-master's transfer credit, if appropriate to the student's program, may be accepted if (1) the credits were completed within the time limitations indicated in the appropriate section of this bulletin and (2) the transfer complies with the provisions in the School of Education Handbook for Doctoral Students.
+Post-master's transfer credit, if appropriate to the student's program, may be accepted if (1) the credits were completed within the time limitations indicated in the appropriate section of this bulletin and (2) the transfer complies with the provisions in the School of Education and the Seminary Handbooks for doctoral students.
 A petition for transfer of credit is considered only after an official transcript for the course is received.
+Credits received from institutions generally considered to be diploma/degree mills are not eligible to be transferred into a degree program.